roadfoodr/tinware/prompts/tinware-app-prompt-current.md

 5. gameTypes.ts:
    - Define and export interfaces for PlayGameProps, SuccessMessage, ErrorMessage, HintMessage, and GameState.
    - Ensure SuccessMessage.text, ErrorMessage.text, and HintMessage.text are of type string.
-   - Update GameState to use these new message types.
+   - Update GameState to include a showRetry property of type boolean.

 6. answerProcessor.ts:
    - Implement utility functions for processing answers and calculating success messages.